 Born John Edward Bayless II and later legally changed to Skip, he has not just become a huge American television personality in the last decade or so.
-He has been one of the top sports journalists in the country since the 1970s and then made the move to television where he became more popular.
+He has been one of the top American sports columnists in the country since the 1970s and then made the move to television where he furthered his popularity.

 Skip Bayless was in high school when he was introduced to sports journalism.
 At Northwest Classen High School in Oklahoma City, he was the primary columnist for the school’s newspaper during his junior and senior years.
-He graduated as the salutatorian of the class of 1970 and was awarded the Grantland Rice Scholarship to attend Vanderbilt University where he would major in English and history.
+He graduated as the salutatorian of the class of 1970 and was awarded the Grantland Rice Scholarship to attend Vanderbilt University, where he majored in English and history.

-He was became the sports editor for the Vanderbilt student newspaper, the Hustler.
-He also served as the sports director of his fraternity, Phi Kappa Sigma.
+He became the sports editor for the Vanderbilt student newspaper, The Vanderbilt Hustler, and also served as the sports director of his fraternity, Phi Kappa Sigma.

 Bayless then took a job with the Dallas Morning News writing their lead sports column before moving over to the Dallas Times Herald three years later.
 He was voted Texas Sportswriter of the Year by the National Sportscasters and Sportswriters Association three times (1979, 1984 and 1986) in an eight-year period.